Door knocks

 Avoiding self-incrimination

-When an adversary comes knocking, just don't talk to them — instead, alert your networks and consider making it public.
+If an adversary knocks on your door, you can avoid talking to them: instead, alert your networks and consider making the event public.

 Digital best practices